Co-founder at Movinhand & Enrollhand

 Action Plan: Be Present

 Establishing your presence within your regional community is also essential.
 An easy way to do this is to host events on a regular basis.
 It may be an annual sporting event or a regular theater performance, the important thing is to let the community know that you exist!
-Bright Horizons is a pre-school who are doing a great job of bringing the community together.
+Bright Horizons is a daycare group doing a great job of bringing the community together.

 Their “Music Night” is just one of the events scheduled on their Facebook page.